Germaine Greer: The Boy (2003)

-A book of art history, The Boy (2003)—published in the United States as The Beautiful Boy—was illustrated with 200 photographs of what The Observer called "succulent teenage male beauty".
+A book of art history, The Boy (2003) — published in the United States as The Beautiful Boy —, was illustrated with 200 photographs of what The Observer called "succulent teenage male beauty".
 Greer described the book as an attempt to address modern women's apparent indifference to the teenage boy as a sexual object and to "advance women's reclamation of their capacity for, and right to, visual pleasure".

 The cover photograph, by David Bailey, was of 15-year-old Björn Andrésen in his character of Tadzio in the film Death in Venice (1971).
-The actor complained about Greer's use of the photograph.
-Some writers characterised the book's nature as paedophilic.
+The actor complained about Greer's use of the photograph, saying it was used without his permission and was disturbed by the contents of the book.
+He stated "Adult love for adolescents is something that I am against in principle...
+Emotionally perhaps, and intellectually, I am disturbed by it—because I have some insight into what this kind of love is about."
+Some writers characterised the book's nature as paedophilic, with Greer herself admitting that she expected to be called a paedophile after publication.

 "Whitefella Jump Up" (2003)

 Greer has published several essays on Aboriginal issues, including "Whitefella Jump Up: The Shortest Way to Nationhood", first published in Quarterly Essay in August 2003, and later as a book in the UK.
 In the essay she wrote that she had understood little about Aboriginal issues in her early years, but in England she saw from the perspective of distance that "what was operating in Australia was apartheid".
 On returning to Australia in late 1971 she made an effort "to see as much as I could of what had been hidden from me", travelling through the Northern Territory with activist Bobbi Sykes.

 Greer argued that Australians should re-imagine the country as an Aboriginal nation.
 "Jump up" in Australian Kriol can, she wrote, mean "to be resurrected or reborn"; the title refers to occasions when Aborigines apparently accepted whites as reincarnated relatives.
 Suggesting that whites were mistaken in understanding this literally, she argued that Aborigines were offering whites terms on which they could be accepted into the Aboriginal kinship system.
-The essay argues that it may not be too late for Australia as a nation to root itself in Aboriginal history and culture.
+Greer suggests that the alienation so central to contemporary Australian culture arises in part from deep-seated white guilt at having stolen a continent from the original inhabitants.
+The essay argues that it may not be too late for Australia as a nation to root itself in Aboriginal history and culture, specifically adopting the values of sharing and care for the environment.
 She wrote:

 Greer's essay On Rage (2008) dealt with the widespread rage of Indigenous men.
 Aboriginal academic Marcia Langton argued that she was making excuses for bad behaviour.
 Greer returned that year to Newnham College, Cambridge, as a special supervisor.